pauldwhitman/uaegoldenvisa/README.md

-# uaegoldenvisa
-Guide to getting the UAE Golden Visa for people who are already residents of the UAE (any emirate).
+# Guide to getting the UAE Golden Visa (for residents).
+This guide explains how to get a Golden Visa (GV) for people who are already residents of the UAE (any emirate).
+It explains the various stages, what information to submit, and how to sponsor your family.

+[ToC]

 # Terminology